 18 interesting facts about Costa Rica

-We share the most interesting facts about Costa Rica, which we collected during our visit in this varied travel destination
+We share the most interesting facts about Costa Rica that we collected during our visit to this diverse destination

-The tiny Republic of Costa Rica is a central American success story.
-The democratic, wealthy and stable country is an oasis in the middle of an often turbulent region in the world.
+The tiny republic of Costa Rica is a Central American success story.
+The democratic, prosperous and stable country is an oasis in the middle of an often turbulent region of the world.

-We visited Costa Rica for nine days on our very first National Geographic Expedition.
-The highlights included climbing the slopes of a foggy volcanic summit, hiking through a fairytale fog forest in Santa Elena, the search for sloth in the Manuel Antonio National Park and the planting of trees at the Montevere Institute.
+On our very first National Geographic Expedition we visited Costa Rica for nine days.
+Highlights included climbing the slopes of a misty volcanic peak, hiking through a fairytale cloud forest in Santa Elena, searching for sloths in Manuel Antonio National Park, and planting trees at the Monteverde Institute.

-Our short but fully packed trip revealed a number of interesting facts about Costa Rica, of which we share the best below.
+Our short but packed trip revealed a number of interesting facts about Costa Rica, the best of which we share below.

 -

-Between 1849 and 1859, Costa Rica ran the fight against William Walker, an American imperialist who tried to take control of the region with a mercenary army.
+Between 1849 and 1859, Costa Rica fought William Walker, an American imperialist who attempted to take control of the region with a mercenary army.
 (Source: BBC)

 -

-Costa Rica has no army since 1948.
+Costa Rica has not had an army since 1948.
 The constitution has banned a standing military since 1949.
-Costa Rica is also the seat of the Inter -American Court of Human Rights and the United Nations Peace University.
+Costa Rica is also home to the Inter-American Court of Human Rights and the United Nations Peace University.
 (Source: Telegraph)

 -

-Since Costa Rica is on the narrow Central American Land, it is possible to observe the sunrise above the Atlantic Ocean (Caribbean) and sunset above the Pacific Ocean on the same day.
-At its closest point, the distance between the Pacific and the Caribbean is only 120 km.
+Because Costa Rica sits on the narrow Central American isthmus, it is possible to watch the sunrise over the Atlantic Ocean (Caribbean) and the sunset over the Pacific Ocean on the same day.
+At its narrowest point, the distance between the Pacific and the Caribbean is only 120 km.
 (Source: Britannica)

 -

-Costa Rica currently generates more than 99 % of its electricity exclusively from renewable sources.
-In 2017, it set the world record for most consecutive days with electricity from renewable energies: 300 in total.
+Costa Rica currently generates more than 99% of its electricity exclusively from renewable sources.
+In 2017, it set the world record for the most consecutive days powered by renewable energy: 300 in total.
 (Source: Independent)

 -

-Costa Rica was the first tropical country to stop the deforestation and reversed.
-Over half of its country is now covered by forest, compared to only 26 % in 1983.
+Costa Rica was the first tropical country to stop and reverse deforestation.
+Over half of its land is now covered by forest, compared to just 26% in 1983.
 (Source: World Bank)

 -

-There are 14 well -known volcanoes in Costa Rica.
-Six of them have been active in the past 75 years.
+There are 14 known volcanoes in Costa Rica.
+Six of them have been active in the last 75 years.
 (Source: Smithsonian Global Volcanism Program)

 -

-in Costa Rica it is common to hear the expression pura vida (pure life).
-It can mean many things, including hello, goodbye, everything is cool, the same for you, but it never has a negative connotation.
+In Costa Rica it is common to hear the expression pura vida (pure life).
+It can mean many things including hello, goodbye, everything is cool, same for you, but it never has a negative connotation.
 (Source: Lonely Planet)

 -

-coffee was introduced from Cuba to Costa Rica in 1808 and quickly became his main office.
-Today Costa Rica is the 15th highest coffee exporter in the world.
-For a country with only 4.8 million inhabitants, it exports a whopping 89,520 tons per year and consumes 2.76 kg per capita.
+Coffee was introduced to Costa Rica from Cuba in 1808 and quickly became its main crop.
+Today, Costa Rica is the 15th highest coffee exporter in the world.
+For a country with just 4.8 million people, it exports a whopping 89,520 tons per year and consumes 2.76 kg per capita.
 (Source: BBC and International Coffee Organization)

 -

-Costa Rica was named the happiest country in the world three times by Happy Planet Index (HPI), an index for human well -being and environmental impact.
+Costa Rica has been named the happiest country in the world three times by the Happy Planet Index (HPI), an index of human well-being and environmental impact.
 (Source: Happy Planet Index)

 -

-óscar Arias Sánchez, President of Costa Rica from 1986 to 1990 and from 2006 to 2010, received the Nobel Peace Prize in 1987 for his efforts to end the Central American crisis - a number of civil wars and revolutions that broke out in Central American countries in the 1970s and 80s.
-(Source: the Nobel Prize)
+Óscar Arias Sánchez, president of Costa Rica from 1986 to 1990 and from 2006 to 2010, received the Nobel Peace Prize in 1987 for his efforts to end the Central American Crisis - a series of civil wars and revolutions that erupted in Central American countries in the 1970s and '80s.
+(Source: The Nobel Prize)

-Lonely Planet Costa Rica is a comprehensive travel guide for Costa Rica who covers a number of activities and travel destinations as well as many other interesting facts about Costa Rica.
+Lonely Planet Costa Rica is a comprehensive travel guide to Costa Rica that covers a range of activities and destinations as well as many other interesting facts about Costa Rica.

 .